Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 • Option 1: Templates

-Notion offers a variety of pre-built templates.
+Notion now offers an even broader range of pre-built templates.
 Click the "+" button, choose "Template", and browse the available options for planner layouts.
-Select one that suits your style and needs.
+Select one that best fits your style and needs.

 • Option 2: Custom Layout

-If you prefer a personalized approach, build your own weekly view by creating tables or calendars that represent the days of the week.
-Add columns for tasks, appointments, deadlines, and any other details.
-Enhance your view with inline checkboxes (e.g., for task completion), due dates, and color-coded labels to categorize activities.
+For a more personalized approach, create your own weekly view by building databases such as a table or calendar.
+Add properties like tasks, appointments, deadlines, and inline checkboxes for task completion.
+Use properties for due dates and color-coded labels to categorize activities effectively.

 Step 5: Set Up Monthly Goals

-The monthly goals section lets you set and track your objectives for each month.
-Create a new page and add either a table or a bulleted list to define your monthly targets.
-Consider including a progress tracker—such as a series of checkboxes or a visual indicator—to monitor your progress over time.
+The monthly goals section helps you set and track your objectives for each month.
+Create a new page and add a database table or a bulleted list to define your monthly targets.
+Consider including a progress tracker—using inline checkboxes or visual progress bars—to monitor your progress over time.
 You can also attach related documents, images, or links for additional context and resources.

 Step 6: Build a Habit Tracker

-A habit tracker in Notion helps you establish and maintain daily habits or routines.
-Create a new page for this purpose and choose from these options:
+A habit tracker in Notion enables you to establish and maintain daily habits or routines.
+Create a new page dedicated to this purpose and choose from these options:

-Build a table featuring columns for habit name, frequency, and progress tracking.
-Use inline checkboxes or formula-driven progress bars (see this guide for inspiration) to visualize habit completion.
+Build a table with columns for habit name, frequency, and status.
+Utilize inline checkboxes, multi-select options, or even formula-driven progress indicators to visualize habit completion.

 • Option 2: Kanban Board

-Use Notion’s Kanban board feature to track habits.
-Create columns for different habit categories and add cards for each habit.
-Move cards across columns as you progress through your routines.
-Enhance the board by adding labels, due dates, or comments.
+Leverage Notion’s Kanban board feature to track habits visually.
+Create columns for different stages or categories of your habits and add cards for each habit.
+Move cards across columns as you progress, and enhance the board by adding labels or due dates.

 Step 7: Incorporate Project Lists

 If you’re managing multiple projects or ongoing tasks, integrate project lists into your planner.
-Create a new page for your projects and use tables, databases, or boards to organize them.
-Include columns for project status, deadlines, priority, and any other relevant information.
-Linking tasks to related project pages can simplify navigation and enhance organization.
+Create a new page for your projects and use tables or board views to organize them.
+Include columns for project status, deadlines, and priority.
+Linking tasks to related project pages can simplify navigation and enhance your overall organization.

 Step 8: Add Notes and Journaling Sections

 Notion’s flexibility allows you to create dedicated sections for notes, ideas, or journaling.
-Create new pages for these purposes and choose the layout that works best for you—whether it’s plain text, bullet lists, toggle lists, or even embedded media.
-A dedicated journaling page, like the Journal Template, can also serve as an effective personal diary.
+Create new pages for these purposes and choose a layout that works best for you—whether it’s simple text, bullet lists, toggle lists, or additional embedded media such as images or videos.
+For structured journaling, consider using the Journal Template as a starting point.

 Step 9: Customize Your Planner's Appearance